Courts, the Law, and LGBT Rights in Asia

 - Sathe, S. P. (2003).
 Judicial activism in India.
 New Delhi, India: Oxford University Press.

-- Tew, Y. (in press).
+- Tew, Y. (forthcoming).
 Malaysia.
 In D. Law, H. Lau, & A. Schwartz (Eds.), The Oxford handbook of constitutional law in Asia.
-Oxford University Press.
+Oxford, UK: Oxford University Press.

 - Thiruvengadam, A. K. (2013).
 Forswearing “foreign moods, fads or fashions”—contextualising the refusal of Koushal to engage with foreign law.
 NUJS Law Review, 6, 595–612.